ZhenleiWang-star/wang.github.io/_pages/about.md

 - Unsupervised Domain Adaptation

 # News
+- 2020.07: My solo paper: "Doubly Robust Estimator for Ranking Metrics with Post-Click Conversions" has been accepted by [RecSys2020](https://recsys.acm.org/recsys20/).
+- 2020.06: Our paper: "Unbiased Lift-based Bidding System" has been accepted by [AdKDD2020](https://www.adkdd.org/).
-- 2020.06: My paper: "Unbiased Pairwise Learning from Biased Implicit Feedback" has been accepted by [ICTIR'20](https://ictir2020.org).
+- 2020.06: My solo paper: "Unbiased Pairwise Learning from Biased Implicit Feedback" has been accepted by [ICTIR2020](https://ictir2020.org).
-- 2020.06: Our paper: "Counterfactual Cross-Validation: Stable Model Selection Procedure for Causal Inference Models" has been accepted by [ICML'20](https://icml.cc/).
+- 2020.06: Our paper: "Counterfactual Cross-Validation: Stable Model Selection Procedure for Causal Inference Models" has been accepted by [ICML2020](https://icml.cc/).
-- 2020.04: My Solo paper: "Asymmetric Tri-training for Debiasing Missing-Not-At-Random Explicit Feedback" has been accepted by [SIGIR'20](https://sigir.org/sigir2020/).
+- 2020.04: My solo paper: "Asymmetric Tri-training for Debiasing Missing-Not-At-Random Explicit Feedback" has been accepted by [SIGIR2020](https://sigir.org/sigir2020/).
-- 2020.04: Our paper: " Dual Learning Algorithm for Delayed Conversions" has been accepted by [SIGIR'20](https://sigir.org/sigir2020/).
+- 2020.04: Our paper: " Dual Learning Algorithm for Delayed Conversions" has been accepted by [SIGIR2020](https://sigir.org/sigir2020/).
-- 2019.12: Our paper: "Cost-Effective and Stable Policy Optimization Algorithm for Uplift Modeling with Multiple Treatments" has been accepted by [SDM'20](https://www.siam.org/conferences/cm/conference/sdm20).
+- 2019.12: Our paper: "Cost-Effective and Stable Policy Optimization Algorithm for Uplift Modeling with Multiple Treatments" has been accepted by [SDM2020](https://www.siam.org/conferences/cm/conference/sdm20).
-- 2019.10: Our paper "Unbiased Recommender Learning from Missing-Not-At-Random Implicit Feedback" has been accepted by [WSDM'20](http://www.wsdm-conference.org/2020/).
+- 2019.10: Our paper "Unbiased Recommender Learning from Missing-Not-At-Random Implicit Feedback" has been accepted by [WSDM2020](http://www.wsdm-conference.org/2020/).
-- 2018.12: Our paper "Doubly Robust Prediction and Evaluation Methods Improve Uplift Modeling for Observational Data" has been accepted by [SDM'19](https://www.siam.org/Conferences/CM/Conference/sdm19).
+- 2018.12: Our paper "Doubly Robust Prediction and Evaluation Methods Improve Uplift Modeling for Observational Data" has been accepted by [SDM2019](https://www.siam.org/Conferences/CM/Conference/sdm19).